 This course does not require any particular prior training.
 It is a general-level course within the Clingendael Academy’s international skills’ training.
-The course can be followed in preparation or subsequent to other applied skills’ training courses with intercultural components, such as the seminar on international negotiations or international mediation and consensus-building.
+The course can be followed in preparation or subsequent to other applied skills’ training courses with intercultural components, such as the seminar on international negotiations.

 The working language of this course will be English.

 If you have any questions, doubts or want to meet first?
-Please do not hesitate to call or e-mail our trainers Maaike Aans or Isabel Albers.
+Please do not hesitate to get in touch with our trainers.
 They are happy to assist you with any questions.
 If you want to know more about the Clingendael Academy in general such as our mission, background and other trainings read our brochure.
 Would you prefer to have a tailor-made negotiation training for your organisation?
 Please contact us.

 Our general terms and conditions apply to this course.

 The course definitely facilitates self-reflection and has given plenty food for thought and observation.
 The course itself was an intercultural experience because of the composition of the group: different nationalities, professional backgrounds, age and gender.